 Anaconda is a somewhat small city located in the state of Montana.
 With a population of 9,139 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
-Much of the housing stock in Anaconda was built prior to World War II, making it one of the older and more historic cities in the country.
+Anaconda has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anaconda is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Anaconda is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Anaconda who work in office and administrative support (12.22%), healthcare (8.74%), and food service (8.59%).
+Unlike some cities, Anaconda isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Anaconda are a mix of both white- and blue-collar jobs.
+Overall, Anaconda is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Anaconda who work in office and administrative support (11.32%), food service (9.39%), and healthcare (9.39%).

-Telecommuters are a relatively large percentage of the workforce: 10.83% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Anaconda is worth considering.

-The per capita income in Anaconda in 2010 was $23,951, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
-This equates to an annual income of $95,804 for a family of four.
+The per capita income in Anaconda in 2010 was $23,156, which is middle income relative to Montana and the nation.
+This equates to an annual income of $92,624 for a family of four.
 However, Anaconda contains both very wealthy and poor people as well.

 The people who call Anaconda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anaconda residents report their race to be White, followed by Native American.
-Important ancestries of people in Anaconda include Irish, English, Norwegian, and French .
+Important ancestries of people in Anaconda include Irish, English, Norwegian, and Italian.

 The most common language spoken in Anaconda is English.
 Other important languages spoken here include Spanish and German.